Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 Zlatni rat on the island of Brac

-Zlatni rat on the island of Brac / what to visit in the vicinity of Makarska
+Zlatni rat on the island of Brac / things to do near Makarska

 Makarska is a great base for boat trips.
 From here you can reach the nearby islands of Brac and Hvar (see previous points), but also more distant places like Dubrovnik.